Betterton–Kroll process: Metal addition

-Removal of Dross
+Removal of dross

 The alloys produced have a melting point greater than the rest of the metal, so they form a solid film, or dross, on the surface that can be skimmed off.
 Molten lead can remain trapped in the dross, so the dross is often hydraulically pressed in order to squeeze out any remaining lead.
 Through this process, the bismuth in solution can be reduced to under 0.01 wt. %(percent by weight).

-Bismuth Recovery
+Bismuth recovery

 After the dross is skimmed off, it can be treated to recover the bismuth.
 The most common process for this is chlorination of the calcium-magnesium-bismuth alloy.
 In the chlorination process, chlorine reacts with other metals in the dross and leaves behind high-purity bismuth.

-Variations and Alternatives
+Variations and alternatives

 Although the Betterton–Kroll process is the most widely used method, it has variations and alternatives that can provide advantages for specific use cases.

-Molten Salt Reactions
+Molten salt reactions

 Instead of calcium and magnesium metal being added directly to the mixture, oxides of the metals mixed with other molten salts can be added to the solution.
 Once in the mixture at high temperature, electrodes can be used to decompose the salts into the metal and oxygen gas, so the calcium and magnesium are free to form alloys in the solution.
 For calcium oxide, the reaction that occurs is: